CMagnac/cmagnac.github.io/_posts/2023-05-13-educational-genetics.md

 ## Our solutions

-I picked two examples from rosalind website.
+I choose two examples from the Rosalind website.
+In Python

 * [Transcribing DNA to RNA](https://rosalind.info/problems/rna/)
 * [Translating RNA into Protein](https://rosalind.info/problems/prot/)